 Shopping & Hanukkah Food

 Shop local!
-Afikomen on Claremont Ave. is a terrific local store in the Elmwood district with everything you need to celebrate at home — we are lucky to have it in our neighborhood.
+Afikomen on Claremont Avenue in Berkeley is a terrific local store in the Elmwood district with everything you need to celebrate at home — we are lucky to have it in our neighborhood.
 This Judaica shop offers wonderful customer service and so many great Hanukkah products for your family.
 Need a special gift?
 They have Hanukkah gelt, candles, menorahs, and toys too.
 If you call ahead, Afikomen can provide you curbside service (510-655-1977).

 Local restaurants and caterers that do Hanukkah right